-Monday I posted about Pioneer Woman’s delicious salsa, so today I will post a recipe that I served to go with the salsa (wait, shouldn’t it be the other way around?!)
+Monday I posted about Pioneer Woman’s delicious Restaurant Style Salsa, so today I will post a recipe that I served to go with the salsa (wait, shouldn’t it be the other way around?!)

 I first saw this Rick Bayless recipe on Elly’s blog.
 Rick Bayless is a celebrity in Chicago, and most Chicagoans are proud to have such a talented and decorated chef practice his craft here.
 I’ve been to Frontera several times, on one visit Rick was there meeting with the staff.
 I’ve also been to his Mexican street food restaurant XOCO, and he happened to be there quality control taste-testing the drinks!
 I’d love to try Topolobampo sometime.
 Last time I called they were booked for 6 weeks!

 I quickly bookmarked this recipe when Elly posted it, and then I saw that Annie recommended it as well, so I knew I’d love it.
 It’s been on my ‘to make’ list for a long time, but for some reason I kept moving it.
 I finally realized I had all the ingredients one night and went for it – it’s fabulous!!!
 I have a weird relationship with black beans, so I left them out.
 The ingredient list is simple, but the components combine together perfectly to make a very tasty dish.
 If you want to make this a little less healthier, you could even top it with some cheese and sour cream – not sure what Mr. Bayless would say about that, but he’ll never know!